-The M-Files Upload plugin downloads a single file from an M-Files system (see "M-Files" above).
+The M-Files Upload plugin downloads a single file from an M-Files system (see "M-Files" on the previous page).

 This Action plugin is not initially installed with Workflow.
 It is available for download on the Resource Center (https://olresourcecenter.uplandsoftware.com).